Introductory course on $\ell$-adic sheaves and their ramification theory on curves: Grothendieck-Ogg-Shafarevich

 We fix the following situation: \begin{itemize} \item $k=\bar{k}$ is an algebraically closed field of positive characteristic $p$. \item We write $\G_m=\G_{m,k}=\Spec k[t,\frac{1}{t}]$ and denote by $\bar{\eta}\to \G_{m}$ a geometric point over the generic point.
 We embed $\G_m\subset \P^1$ and write $\P^1\setminus \G_m=\{0,\infty\}$. \item $K$ is a complete discrete valuation field containing $k$ with the property that $k$ maps isomorphically onto the residue field of $K$.
 The choice of a local parameter of $K$ induces an isomorphism of $K$ with the completion of $k(\P^1)$ at $\infty$, i.e. $K\cong k\llparen t^{-1}\rrparen$. {\em We fix such an isomorphism}. \item Let $L/K$ be a finite Galois extension with Galois group $G$. \end{itemize}

 In the following we explain Katz' cohomological description of $\Sw_G$ (see Theorem \ref{thm:integralityOfSwan}).

 Let $A$ be an $\ell$-adic coefficient ring (see Convention \ref{conv-l-adic-coefficients}).
+Let $\sF$ be a lisse $A$-sheaf on $\G_m$.
+Following Katz, we define a {\em special} lisse $A$-sheaf on $\G_m$ as follows: If $A$ is finite, we say $\sF$ is special if it is tame at $0$ and if its {\em monodromy group} , i.e., the image under the corresponding representation $\pi_1(\G_m,\bar{\eta})\to \Aut(\sF_{\bar{\eta}})$, has a unique $p$-Sylow group.
+In general we can write $\sF=(\sF_n)\otimes_R A$ as in Convention \ref{conv-l-adic-coefficients} and we say $\sF$ is special if $\sF_1$ is special.
+By \cite[Cor.~1.5.7]{Katz/LocalToGlobal} the restriction functor induces an equivalence of categories

-Let $\sF$ be a lisse $A$-sheaf on $\G_m$ with finite monodromy, i.e., the image of the corresponding representation $\pi_1(\G_m,\bar{\eta})\to \Aut(\sF_{\bar{\eta}})$ is finite.
-Following Katz, we say that $\sF$ is {\em special} if it is tame at $0$ and if its monodromy group has a unique $p$-Sylow group.
-Then Katz constructs in \cite[Cor.~1.5.7]{Katz/LocalToGlobal} an equivalence of categories \eq{can-ext1}{(-)^{\can}: (\text{fin. gen. } A[G]-\text{modules})\xr{\simeq} (\text{special lisse } A-\text{sheaves on } \G_m ).} If $M$ is a finitely generated $A[G]$-module, then the sheaf $M^{\can}$ is called the {\em canonical extension of $M$} .
+Composing the natural functor from the category of finitely generated $A[G]$- modules to the category of lisse $A$-sheaves on $\Spec K$, see Theorem \ref{thm-sheaf-vs-rep}, with the inverse of the above equivalence we obtain a fully faithful functor \eq{can-ext1}{(-)^{\can}: (\text{fin.~gen.~} A[G]\text{-modules})\to (\text{special lisse } A\text{-sheaves on } \G_m ).} If $M$ is a finitely generated $A[G]$-module, then the sheaf $M^{\can}$ is called the {\em canonical extension of $M$} .
 The name is justified by the fact that restricting the representation corresponding to $M^{\can}$ to the decomposition group at $\infty$ gives back the original $A[G]$-module $M$.
 (Here we view $G$ as a quotient of the absolute Galois group of $k\llparen t^{-1}\rrparen$ via the isomorphism $K\cong k\llparen t^{-1}\rrparen$ fixed above.)
 The functor $(-)^{\can}$ commutes with direct sums, tensor products, duals, and with changes of coefficients $A\to A'$.

 \begin{theorem}[{\cite[Thm.~1.6.8]{Katz/LocalToGlobal}}] Denote by $j: \G_m\inj \A^1$ the canonical open immersion.
 Then with the notation from Theorem \ref{thm:integralityOfSwan} there is an isomorphism of $\Z_{\ell}[G]$-modules \eq{coh-swan1}{H^1(\A^1, j_!(\Z_\ell [G]^{\can}))\cong \Sw_G.} Here the $G$-module structure on the left-hand side is defined as follows: The left $G$-module $\Z_\ell[G]$ defines the constructible sheaf $j_!(\Z_\ell[G]^{\can})$ and the right $G$-module structure of $\Z_\ell[G]$ defines via functoriality a $G$-action on the sheaf $j_!(\Z_\ell[G]^{\can})$, which via functoriality induces a $G$-action on the left-hand side of \eqref{coh-swan1}. \end{theorem}